What does #AITA mean?

 After the reddit AITAs, we read listener submissions.
-Finally, we wrap up on some segments including: Am I The Hero?, I’m The Asshole, Asshole Watch, and banter (which is just open-ended, human conversation).
+Finally, we wrap up on some segments including: Am I The Hero?, I’m The Asshole, Asshole Watch, Guess The Verdict?, and banter (which is just open-ended, human conversation).

 I want to submit.
 I have a situation.
 I have something to say.

 There’s a form above where you can submit.
 You can also email us at AmITheAhole@gmail.com.
 You can also post directly to the FB group (and it will publish with moderator approval, usually within 24 hours).
 Also please JOIN the FB group and comment on situations.

 What do all these acronyms mean?

 On the subreddit, a person OP, original poster, will describe a situation where they are curious if #AITA,

 After, commenters respond to OP (original poster) with the following acronyms:

 YTA - You’re the asshole (and the other person is not)

 NTA - Not the asshole (and other person is)

 ESH - Everyone sucks here (all people are aholes).